How to Pay Off Debt With No Money

 When you can’t pay your debts, collection agents will call and send you letters demanding payment.
 They might even call your work.
 Each province has debt collection rules about what collectors can and cannot do, along with your rights and responsibilities.
 Inform yourself about the laws in your province by checking with your consumer protection authority or office.

-When You Need Help to Pay Debt Off But You Don't Have Enough Money
+When You Need Help to Pay Off Debt But Don't Have Enough Money

-When you have no money to pay your debts and bills, and you think declaring bankruptcy is your best option, contact us first.
+When you have no money to pay your debts and bills, or even think declaring bankruptcy is your best option , contact us first.
 We’ll look at your whole situation with you and answer any questions you might have.
-Many people think that going bankrupt is for people who have no money – that isn’t always the case because it costs money to go bankrupt.
-So don’t let worries about the unknown get the better of you.
-Contact us now and we’ll be happy to help you.
+Many people think that going bankrupt is for people who have no money.
+However, it still costs money to go bankrupt.
+Don’t let worries about the unknown get the better of you.
+Contact us now and we’ll be happy to help.

 i dont make enogh to pay my debt